pmean/build-website/text/04/educational-resources.md

     Human Research Protection sends out regular press releases about research abuses and provides testimony to government agencies in favor of greater research protections.
-Since AHRP is an advocacy group, you won\'t find too many articles that are complimentary of research methodology and I disagree sharply with their criticisms about research with children.
+Since AHRP is an advocacy group, you won't find too many articles that are complimentary of research methodology and I disagree sharply with their criticisms about research with children.
 Perhaps I am conflicted, though, because my salary is paid for by a hospital that does research with